-Prior to the decision, the U.S. Equal Employment Opportunity Commission enforced Title VII to include discrimination against LGBTQ employees, but the enforcement was subject to change by administrations or courts with different interpretations of the law.
+Prior to the decision, the U.S. Equal Employment Opportunity Commission (EEOC) enforced Title VII to include discrimination against LGBTQ+ employees.
+This enforcement was subject to change by courts with different interpretations of the law.

-There are also broader and more explicit protections for LGBTQ employees available under state law and in some municipalities like cities and counties, and many private employers have created their own LGBTQ anti-discrimination policies.
+There are also broader and more explicit protections for LGBTQ+ employees available under state law and the District of Columbia.
+In some municipalities, cities, and counties, many private sectors/private employers have created their own LGBTQ+ anti-discrimination policies.